 - It’s well known that jogging has a positive effect on these conditions, in fact it’s the one of the recommended exercises for this purpose.

 - Your hearth will pump more blood and oxygen, which makes you feel fresh and full with energy.
-Just a little fact you already probably know, also closely related to the first point I made in this list.
+Also in order to kick start your cardio, you should try the new p90 workout.

 Sheer satisfaction of doing a favor to your body.